zikula-modules/Mediashare/docs/readme.txt

 3 - The last point is for performance reasons, but it depends on the setup.
 It is only used when storing media files in the local file system.

-Photoshare depended on PostNuke's permissions when showing a single image.
+Photoshare depended on Zikula's permissions when showing a single image.
-This meant loading both the PostNuke API and the Mediashare API each time an image was displayed, and then streaming the image data through PHP.
+This meant loading both the Zikula API and the Mediashare API each time an image was displayed, and then streaming the image data through PHP.
 This really slowed things down.